Efficient and Equivariant Graph Networks for Predicting Quantum Hamiltonian: Background and Related Work

 Quantum mechanical methods such as first-principles density functional theory (DFT) \cite{Hohenberg64,dft} and \textit{ab initio} quantum chemistry methods \cite{szabo2012modern}, are widely used to calculate the electronic structure of solids and molecules, such as electronic wavefunctions, charge density, total energy etc. These quantities can in turn be used to derive many other physical and chemical properties, for examples, electronic, mechanical, optical, magnetic, and catalytic properties of molecules and solids.
 DFT maps a many-body interacting system onto a many one-body non-interacting system, allowing to efficiently solve the Schr\"{o}dinger equation for complex materials and molecules.
 In principle, DFT with exact exchange-correlation energy functional yields exact ground-state density and total energy.
 The Schr\"{o}dinger equation for an $n$-electron interacting system is given by,

 where $\Psi$ is the total wavefunction of all electrons, $\boldsymbol{\hat{H}}$ is the Hamiltonian operator, and ${E}$ is the total energy.
 Here, the ionic degree of freedom is not considered.
-DFT essentially decouples the wavefunction from an interactive high dimensional function into a combination of non-interacting univariate wavefunctions as

-where $n$ is the number of electrons, $\boldsymbol{r}_i$ is the coordinates of the $i$-th electron, and $\psi_i$ is the wavefunction for the $i$-th electron.
+DFT takes use of a set of single electronic wavefunctions $\{ \psi_i (\mathbf{r})\}$ to approximate the electronic density for the many-electron system.
 In molecular systems, $\psi_i$ usually represents the $i$-th molecular orbital.
 Then $\psi_i$ is approximated by a linear combination of predefined basis set $\phi_j$ as

 where $\mathbf{C} \in \mathbb{R}^{n \times n}$ denotes the molecular orbital coefficients of interest, although it could have complex values for solids etc. Derived from the Schr\"{o}dinger equation in Eq.~\eqref{eq:sch}, the coefficients $\mathbf{C}$ for the molecular ground state satisfy the eigenvalue decomposition equation \cite{szabo2012modern},